DCGM/pero-worker/README.md

     Then to to tab users and add new users with permissions you want (in this example it would be `pero:pero`).
     If added user is not administrator, make sure it have access (`tags`) to `monitoring` and `management` as these are needed by worker and watchdog to work correctly.

+    Worker uses `/pero` vhost, that have to be added as well. `pero` user must have permissions to access this vhost.

     In production environment it is also good idea to change password of the default user `guest` or even better, add another admin account and then delete `guest` entirely.

 - Zookeeper - user have to be added before server is started.